SetareBehzadi/SetareBehzadi/README.md

 ![Heroku](https://img.shields.io/badge/Heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white)

 ## 🚀 Work Experience
 **Backend Developer at Diginext**
+*Agust 2024 - now*
+- Developing Iran Central Insurance’s APIs and supporting last online application
+- Using Django as frameworks, Redis for caching, and Oracle for the database
+- Using repository pattern and decorator pattern to implement

+**Backend Developer at Diginext**
 *April 2023 - April 2024*
 - Developed a Seller Academy including Community, Blog, and LMS sections.